min2ha/ukwa-site/content/target/47665/index.en.md

   "start_date": "2016-12-08T09:00:00Z"
 }

-# CUREMeDE (Cardiff Unit for Research and Evaluation in Medical and Dental Education)

 CUREMeDE (Cardiff Unit for Research and Evaluation in Medical and Dental Education) was established in 2009 as a joint collaboration between the Wales Deanery and Cardiff University’s School of Social Sciences.
 CUREMeDE conduct multidisciplinary research into the education and training of healthcare professionals.